-Completed & signed application for admission.
+Submitted & completed application for admission.
 Click here to access to the online application.

 Résumé or curriculum vitae.
-Applicants for the STL program are required to submit a résumé or curriculum vitae to provide information about relevant job experience and education.
-Your résumé should include educational background, relevant experiences, including jobs, internships, community service, activities, languages (if applicable), and research projects.
+Applicants are required to upload a résumé or curriculum vitae to provide information about relevant job experience and education into the application portal.
+Your résumé should include educational background and relevant experiences, including jobs, internships, community service, activities, languages (if applicable), and research projects.
 Writing a résumé for a graduate school application follows the same principles as writing a résumé for a job.
 Please include dates of attendance for education, job titles, and years of employment.
 You may submit your résumé or curriculum vitae with your application on the online portal.

 Statement of purpose.
-Applicants to the STL program are asked to submit a 750-word personal statement explaining why you are applying to JST for the STL degree.
-Please indicate your area of concentration for the degree and address the following questions:
+Applicants are required to upload a 750 word statement of purpose explaining why you are applying to this JST program into the application portal.
+Please address the following questions:

-- How does your prior academic and/or ministry work prepare you for the STL program?
+- How does your prior academic and/or ministry work prepare you for this program?

-Note: Letters must address your academic qualifications for graduate level study.
+Letters of recommendation should address your academic qualifications for graduate level study.
 Preferably these letters would be from persons who recently taught you.
 If you have been out of school for an extended period of time, a recommendation from an employer, a professional colleague, or a church or community leader will be acceptable.
 The second letter should directly address your ministerial qualifications for admission to the Jesuit School of Theology of Santa Clara University.

 Writing sample.
 Applicants for the STL program are required to submit a representative writing sample, e.g., a research paper or thesis chapter.
 You may submit this research paper through the online application.

 Philosophy and Latin language requirement documentation.
 A prerequisite for the STL program is 24 semester hours of philosophy and a suitable knowledge of the Latin language.
-Applicants for the STL program should provide an official transcript of all completed philosophy and Latin language requirements.
-An official transcript should list all of the courses you took in these subject areas and the grade you received for each course.
-This can be mailed from the institution of study directly to The Office of Admissions of JST.
+Applicants for the STL program should provide an unofficial transcript of all completed philosophy and Latin language requirements.
+An unofficial transcript should list all of the courses you took in these subject areas and the grade you received for each course.
+This can be uploaded by the applicant directly in the online application portal.